Trusted

 Not exactly.
 Bitcoin’s halving timeline depends on the block count.
 The event happens after every 210,000 blocks.
 Each block can take approximately 10 minutes to form, which translates to the 4-year theory.

-Bitcoin Halving Chart: BTC Halving Countdown
+Bitcoin halving chart: BTC Halving Countdown

-Should I invest in Bitcoin before halving?
+Should I invest in Bitcoin before or after halving?

 2012 (approximate price points)

-The first event happened on November 28, 2012, with the price of BTC at almost $11, 30 days prior to halving.
+The first event happened on Nov.
+28, 2012, with the price of BTC at almost $11, 30 days prior to halving.
 Over the next 30 days, the price went up to $12.
-However, close to November 2013, BTC was trading at approximately $1,150. translating close to 10,000% in gains.
+However, close to November 2013, BTC was trading at approximately $1,150, translating close to 10,000% in gains.

 2016 (approximate price points)